 As stewards of public funds, Procurement:

-The Procurement and Parts Division earned an Accreditation for Quality Public Procurement Departments (QPPD, formally the OA4) and an Outstanding Agency Accreditation for Public Procurement from NIGP.
+The Procurement Division earned an Accreditation for Quality Public Procurement Departments (QPPD, formally the OA4) and an Outstanding Agency Accreditation for Public Procurement from NIGP.
 This external recognition of the Procurement team’s adherence to industry standards makes them leaders in the public procurement profession.

 The Procurement Division manages purchases that exceed $10,000.
 In addition, Community Transit offers a wide range of business opportunities published online to maximize full and open competition.
 Vendors must be registered on Community Transit’s vendor portal to participate.